UPTokenizing/digitalIdentity/frontendBirthCertificate/README.md

 ## Install process
-  Download this repository in a path in your computer, so-called PATHL from now on.
+  Download this repository to a path on your computer, so-called PATHL, from now on.
 Execute the following steps:

-  Go the following patch:
+  Go to the following patch:

       cd PATHL
-  You must see Dockerfile, README.md file and folder frontendBirthCertificateApp:
+  You must see Dockerfile, README.md file, and folder frontendBirthCertificateApp:

       ls
-  Download ubuntu image (althouth this step should not be required because of the previous Ganache installation):
+  Download ubuntu image (although this step should not be required because of the previous Ganache installation):

       sudo docker pull ubuntu:24.04